-Hookworm, bed bugs, lice, honey fungus, Entamoeba, etc are a few examples of parasites
+Hookworm, bed bugs, lice, honey fungus, Entamoeba, etc. are a few examples of parasites.

 Types of parasites

-On the basis of their location, parasites may be classified as:
+Based on their location, parasites may be classified as:

-Endoparasites can be further subdivided into the following types based on their relation to the host
+Endoparasites can be further subdivided into the following types based on their relation to the host.

-- Obligate parasites: Parasites that complete a phase of their lifecycle in the host, therefore, without a host they cannot complete their life cycle.
-For example Plasmodium (malarial parasite), Toxoplasma gondii etc
+- Obligate parasites: Parasites that complete a phase of their lifecycle in the host; therefore, without a host, they cannot complete their life cycle.
+For example, Plasmodium (malarial parasite), Toxoplasma gondii etc.

-- Facultative parasites: Parasites that under favorable conditions may live either a parasitic life or free-living life.
+- Facultative parasites: Parasites that under favorable conditions, may live either a parasitic life or free-living life.
 Examples include Acanthamoeba, Naegleria fowleri etc

 - Accidental parasites: Parasites that infect an unusual host.
 For example, Echinococcus granulosus is common in dogs but may infect humans accidentally.